Governmental Advisory Committee (GAC) Advice Status

 Phase 2 | Understand - -

-Note: "Issues of Importance" are not tracked in the table above but are listed below.
+Note: "Issues of Importance" are not tracked in the table above.

 Open Advice Items

-See also "Advice Status Reports" on Board Advice Home for PDF/Excel versions of the information below.
+See also "Advice Status Reports" above for PDF/Excel versions of the information below.

 Advice Item Phase Action(s) Taken